ledy-ccl/cs348-hw4/aux_readme_2.md

 ### InferenceEngine

 Represents an inference engine.
-Implements forward-chaining in this homework.
+Implements Forward Chaining in this homework.